Electric MTB Info

 • City of San Diego

-• Class 1 and Class 2 eMTBs are allowed on any trail where a traditional bicycle is allowed unless otherwise posted.
+• Class 1 and Class 2 eMTBs ARE ALLOWED on any trail where a traditional bicycle is allowed unless otherwise posted.
 Check our Map page for links to City of San Diego trails.

 This means eMTB's are ok at Penasquitos Canyon, Del Mar Mesa, Mission Trails Regional Park, Black Mountain Open Space Park, Tri-Canyons(Rose, Tecolote, Marion Bear), Florida Canyon/Balboa Park, Otay Valley Regional Park, and other urban canyons with designated trails and other trails listed on City Maps Page.